 The Benioff Ocean Initiative Environmental Media Fellowship program, generously funded by Marc and Lynne Benioff, provides financial support for Blue Horizons students.

-The program is cosponsored by the Associated Student Coastal Fund and UCSB Summer Sessions.
+The program is cosponsored by the Associated Student Coastal Fund, the Department of Film and Media Studies and UCSB Summer Sessions.

-We are grateful to Pond5 for its donation of stock video footage.
+We are grateful to the National Marine Sanctuaries Channel Islands for its donation of stock video footage.